0 | Planet Orlaith: The Fall

 An immediate warning from his Guide forced him back up in a jolt. ~Behind you!~

 Blood sprayed when the spike sliced his arm just under the first wound.
-But it slowed down its momentum just enough for him to snatch it and redirect it’s force back at the kaleidoscope queen.
+But it slowed down its momentum just enough for him to snatch it and redirect its force back at the kaleidoscope queen, full circle.

-When he chunked it back at her, it shouldn’t have come as a surprise when the spike converted into liquidized crystal when colliding into her body.
+When he chucked it back at her, it shouldn’t have come as a surprise when the spike converted into liquidized crystal when colliding into her body.
+The spike never made a sound as it melted back into her core.

 Luk slithered from both his wrists like twin serpents sharing the same fury.

 The snake-like whips raced towards the Full Spectrum’s neck, but - fates - she was too fast.
-Motley crystal erupted from her skin, rippling like liquid for a half second before coalescing into a diamond hard shield.
+Motley crystal erupted from her skin, rippling like liquid for a half-second before coalescing into a diamond-hard shield in front of her.

 He switched tactics, influencing the whips to dart around the sides of the shield at once as he charged her.

-The monsters he fought earlier could form basic weapons and shields from their body, but none could compare to the mastery and speed he just witnessed from their queen.
-The Full Spectrum split her small shield in two, having complete control of how her crystals moved.
+The crystal monsters he fought earlier could form basic weapons and shields from their body depending on their size, but none could compare to the mastery and speed he just witnessed from their queen.
+The Full Spectrum split her small shield in two, having complete mental control of how her crystals moved.
 She pounced, tackling him to the ground in one fluid motion.

 His back smacked against uneven ground, and the burning sensation of jagged crystal bit into his hands and arms as her split shield clamped on like ravenous leeches.
 The Full Spectrum’s lips curved into a bloodthirsty smirk as she manipulated the crystal to break his skin.